-The overarching aim of SPs 1-4 is to advance our understanding of the structural and functional organisation of the human brain, from the level of genetic and molecular architecture (including genes, single cell transcriptomes, data on epigenetics, genetic regulatory networks, proteome composition and organisation, distribution of transporters, ion channels, transmitter receptors, cells and their microcircuits, cytoarchitecture and fibre tracts to complex cognitive systems), up to the higher aggregate level of systems mechanisms regulating brain states and cognitive functions.
+The overarching aim of SPs 1-4 is to advance our understanding of the structural and functional organization of the human brain, from the level of genetic and molecular architecture (including genes, single cell transcriptomes, data on epigenetics, genetic regulatory networks, proteome composition and organisation, distribution of transporters, ion channels, transmitter receptors, cells and their microcircuits, cytoarchitecture and fibre tracts to complex cognitive systems).
 Since not all of the available research techniques can be applied to the human brain, data derived from mouse and, if necessary, other animal brains will be included for comparison and extrapolation.

-Empirical research will enable the formulation of multi-scale theories and predictive neuroinformatics by modelling and simulation to identify organisational principles of spatial and temporal brain architecture.
-Addressing the multi-scale organisation of the human brain as a complex system is only possible through integration of top-down modelling and bottom-up simulations.
+Empirical research will enable the formulation of multi-scale theories and predictive neuroinformatics by modelling and simulation to identify organizational principles of spatial and temporal brain architecture.
+Addressing the multi-scale organization of the human brain as a complex system is only possible through integration of top-down modelling and bottom-up simulations.